-1. Amanda Will Be Reading A Poem Inspired By The Capitol Siege
+1. Amanda Read A Poem Inspired By The Capitol Siege

-Amanda told the Associated Press that the riot at Capitol Hill on January 6 will be mentioned in “The Hill We Climb,” the poem she wrote for Joe Biden‘s inauguration.
+Amanda told the Associated Press that the riot at Capitol Hill on January 6, 2021 would be mentioned in “The Hill We Climb,” the poem she wrote for Joe Biden‘s inauguration.
 “That day gave me a second wave of energy to finish the poem,” Amanda said.
 “The poem isn’t blind.
 It isn’t turning your back to the evidence of discord and division.”
+Her poem moved viewers, when she recited it at the inauguration.

 Amanda shared her thoughts about the riot on Twitter as it was happening: “Unarmed black people have been killed in our own homes, our own cars, our own schools.
 Meanwhile white protesters storm the US capitol.
 Racial equality doesn’t mean the death of these white protesters.
 Equality means that those black hearts should’ve been beating today.”